rfmac/Project-1/README.md

 Getting Started
 Clone the repository onto your local machine.
 Run index.html and open in your browser.
 Use the search bar to populate information cards.

-The project funtions utilizing api calls to Wikipedia.
+The project funtions utilizing api calls to Wikipedia and Pixelbay.
 Bootstrap is implemented for cross device functionality and the searched for information is stored in Firebase.

 Built With
 HTML,